pip-services/pip-services-docs/content/en/conceptual/caching/caching_basic/_index.md

 #### Create

-We can create a memory cache by creating an instance of the MemoryCache class.
-The code below shows how to do it.
+We can create a memory cache by creating an instance of the cache class.
+The following code shows how this can be done for the Memory Cache:

 {{< tabsection >}}
    {{< include "./__code2_node.md" >}}